 The Phoenix (PHX) to Honolulu (HNL) sometimes flies an Airbus A330-300 with flatbed seats in a 1-2-1 configuration and sometimes a Boeing 757-200, which has recliner seats (Boo!)

 On flights from Los Angeles, AA usually operates Airbus A321s with domestic First Class seats with large-screen seat-back entertainment.
-However, American Airlines occasionally schedule international long-haul widebody aircraft on Hawaii routes from LAX, giving customers lie-flat cabin seats with direct aisle access.
+However, American Airlines occasionally schedules international long-haul widebody aircraft on Hawaii routes from LAX, giving customers lie-flat cabin seats with direct aisle access.

 It isn’t easy to find out if your proposed AA has lie-flat seats.
 You can’t tell by looking at the online seat map, but if there is a 1-2-1 seat configuration, you are in with a good chance of the seats being lie-flat.